frederic-perez/AmE-dictionary/data/dictionary.md

 __up and running__
 __up and under__ A basketball move.
 __up for grabs__ _idiom_ :four: Available for anyone.
-__up to (one’s) neck in alligators__ _idiom_ (business adage) The full expression is some variation of: "When you are up to your neck in alligators, it’s easy to forget that the goal was to drain the swamp."
+__up to (one’s) neck in alligators__ _idiom_ (business adage) The full expression is some variation of: “When you are up to your neck in alligators, it’s easy to forget that the goal was to drain the swamp.”
 It is easy to be so overcome or preoccupied by various tangential worries, problems, or tasks that one loses sight of the ultimate goal or objective.
 __up to your eyeballs in something__ _idiom_ To have too much of something.
 __up yours__ _idiom_ _vulgar_ _slang_ :two: An expression of anger at someone.
 __up__ _v_ :two::hammer: _It just ups the ante in the game._ _We need to up our game._